Policies for Soloists, Composers, and ConductorsRevised January 2019

 Soloist and Composer Policy1) TCS offers a solo or composition opportunity for musicians who accrue 60 points with the orchestra.
+“Solo” refers to a featured performer opportunity and will be referred to as “solo” or “soloist” regardless of number of featured performers.
 Each concert and rehearsal count for 2 points.
 In order for the rehearsals and/or concerts on a series to be eligible for points, a musician must perform on all concerts and may miss no more than one rehearsal for that series.
 Prior notice (preferably 3 days before the rehearsal date or with reasonable notice for extenuating circumstances) must be provided for the missed rehearsal.
 In such instances, the musician will not earn points for the missed rehearsal but will earn points for the other services provided during that series.
 If prior notice is not provided, the absence will be considered unexcused and no points will be earned for the series.

 2) Points are cumulative across seasons; a solo/composition benefit may be earned across multiple seasons.
-Points have been awarded retroactively for previous seasons (up through 2014-15) in the following ways: a regular concert series with 3 rehearsals, 2 dress rehearsals and 2 concerts (7 services) = 14 points; a holiday concert series with 2 rehearsals, 1 dress rehearsal and 1 concert (4 services) = 8 points; an education concert series with 1 rehearsal and 1 concert (2 services) = 4 points.
-As of the 2015/2016 season, it will be possible to earn partial points for a series, e.g., if a musician subs on a rehearsal but is not rostered for the concert.
+It is possible to earn partial points for a series, e.g., if a musician subs on a rehearsal but is not rostered for the concert.

-If a musician is more than 15 minutes late for a rehearsal or part of a rehearsal on which he/she is scheduled without prior notice to the rosterer, only one (1) point may be earned for that rehearsal.
-Our intent is to have clear and transparent expectations on who will be at a given rehearsal.
+If a musician is more than 15 minutes late for a rehearsal or part of a rehearsal on which they are scheduled without prior notice to the rosterer, only one (1) point may be earned for that rehearsal.
+TCS’s intent is to have clear and transparent expectations on who will be at a given rehearsal.

 3) All solo/composition benefits are earned after accruing all the necessary points.

-Once a solo/composition benefit is earned, a musician’s points accruals reset to zero.
-Points earned in a season where the benefit is already earned will count towards the next benefit.
+Once a solo/composition benefit has been confirmed and scheduled, a musician's points reset to zero.
+Points earned thereafter will count towards the next benefit.

 4) Representatives from the TCS board keep attendance records.

-5) In the late spring or early summer, the Artistic Director(s) will contact all musicians who are eligible to perform a solo or have a composition performed with TCS in the following season.
+5) In the current season (approximately winter/spring), the Artistic Director(s) will contact all musicians who are eligible to perform a solo or have a composition performed with TCS in the following season.
 Musicians who intend to exercise this benefit should communicate their wishes with the Artistic Director(s) at that time.
 If a musician has redeemed their benefit within the last two seasons, the Artistic Director(s) reserve the right to defer to the following season.